The Giver poster

 The inciting incident occurs at 11 minutes when At the Ceremony of Twelve, Jonas is skipped during job assignments while his friends receive theirs.
 The Chief Elder then announces he has been selected for the rare, honored position of Receiver of Memory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Jonas chooses to stop taking his morning injections after The Giver explains they suppress emotions and "seeing beyond."
+This demonstrates the protagonist's commitment to Jonas chooses to stop taking his morning injections after The Giver explains they suppress emotions and "seeing beyond."
 This irreversible choice commits him to experiencing true reality and all its consequences., moving from reaction to action.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
 Here, Jonas learns that baby Gabriel will be "released" (killed) the next morning.
 His mother and father show no emotion about it.
 Jonas faces the death of innocence and the person he loves most, with seemingly no way to save him., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.